 From math to world languages, Brentwood Academy is committed to imparting lifelong skills.
 We focus on critical thinking, developing natural talents, broadening knowledge and fostering spiritual growth, ultimately preparing students for college and adult life.

-As a service to all incoming students, we will be providing evaluations of these specific visual skills that are important for reading and processing.
-These evaluations, which take about 15 minutes, will identify areas where visual skills can be strengthened, thus increasing the opportunity for academic success.
+As a service to all incoming students, we will be providing evaluations of visual skills that are not often assessed in a routine vision exam but are important for reading and processing.
+These evaluations will take place on June 9 and July 14 from 8:30 AM – 2:30 PM in the downstairs study hall.
+Evaluations, which take about 15 minutes, will identify areas where visual skills can be strengthened, thus increasing the opportunity for academic success.

 If you have any questions, please contact Amy Clarke at email@example.com.